Nami-R2301/yggdrasil/README.md

-# Yggdrasil - HTML-like UI to Ease Rendering of UI Elements
+# Yggdrasil - HTML-like GUI

 Yggdrasil is an Odin library to facilitate writing UI with tree nodes, inspired by the HTML doctype.
 You can also use this library for a headless setup, where you can record and store data nodes instead of renderable nodes to pass on to another program for instance.